jerry1984Y/NucGMTL/README.md

 put the query.txt into customer_test folder.

 cd to the NucGMTL home dictionary.
-run "python3 Nuc_GMTL_Prediction.py" for testing, and the result named "result.xlsx" will be stored in customer_test folder.
+run "python3 Nuc_GMTL_Prediction.py" for testing, and the predicted result named "result.xlsx" will be stored in customer_test folder.